United States Virgin Islands Debt Relief

 The State Pharmacy Assisted Program (SPAP) helps residents afford drugs they wouldn't otherwise.

-Water is a problem in the Virgin Islands; without government intervention, low income wouldn't afford it.
+Water is also a cause for concern in the Virgin Islands.
+Without government intervention, many low-income citizens wouldn't be able to afford it.
 The Low Income Water Assistance helps the less fortunate afford clean water.

 Child Care